 You can check the version of the HDMI port on your motherboard through its spec sheet by heading over to the section labeled “graphics,” “onboard graphics,” or something along those lines.

 Here you can see that the HDMI port on this motherboard supports 4096×2160 resolution @ 60 Hz refresh rate.
 This corresponds to HDMI 2.0.
 However, the caveat underneath shows that it can also support monitors with HDMI 2.1, but its max resolution and frame rate will conform to those of HDMI 2.0.

 Checking HDMI Port on Graphics Card – Output HDMI Ports

-Dedicated graphics card on desktop PCs also have HDMI ports.
-Since dedicated graphics cards are more robust and powerful compared to onboard motherboard graphics cards, they tend to feature newer and faster port versions more readily.
+The dedicated graphics card on desktop PCs also has HDMI ports.
+Since dedicated graphics cards are more robust and powerful than onboard motherboard graphics cards, they tend to feature newer and faster port versions more readily.

-You can check the HDMI port version on a graphics card through its specsheet as well.
+You can also check the HDMI port version on a graphics card through its spec sheet.

 You can see here that this graphics card features 2 x HDMI 2.1 ports.

 Also Read: Do Monitors Have HDMI Ports?